dthx2710/Dolicon-Blue-Archive/src/pages/student/asuna.md

   urban: B
 exSkill:
   exCost: 2
-  exText: Increases evasion by 43.4% and attack speed by 30.2% (30 sec).
+  exText: Dashes in a specified direction and increases evasion by 43.4% and
+    attack speed by 30.2% (30 sec).
 normalText: Deals 219% damage to one enemy every 20 seconds.
 enhancedText: Increases critical damage by 14%.
 subText: Upon using her EX skill, increases attack speed by 20.1%.
 (30 sec).